 Beautiful Deuxième Cru (Second Growth) Château Pichon-Longueville, in the Pauillac wine region is quite simply one of Bordeaux’s finest estates and the poster child for superlative claret.
 The wines are powerful, virile, structured and long-lived.
 Dominating the region with its architecturally splendid fairy tale Château, Pichon-Longueville’s star talking point is the bold, baroque winery which is floodlit at night, giving first-time visitors to the area a wonderful sense of the estate’s theatricality and importance.
 For Pichon-Longueville – renamed from Pichon Baron – has enjoyed a remarkable history in Bordeaux, and like so many of its neighbors, has lived through prosperous and more challenging times.

 Today, the wines of this renowned estate are justly celebrated, however, this was not always the case.
 Prior to the 1860s, the estate was joined with its twin property Pichon-Lalande, having been founded by the same family.
 However, following the death of its owner, Joseph de Pichon-Longueville, and subsequently his son, Raoul, the estate was divided into two.
-Thereafter the fortunes of Longueville would slide, when it was sold to the Boutellier family in 1933.
-Bertrand Boutellier, who inherited the property from his father Jean showed little enthusiasm for producing fine Bordeaux, nor was he disposed to making essential investment into the Châteaux.
+Thereafter the fortunes of Longueville would slide when it was sold to the Boutellier family in 1933.
+Bertrand Boutellier, who inherited the property from his father Jean showed little enthusiasm for producing fine Bordeaux, nor was he disposed to making an essential investment into the Châteaux.
 The wine quality slipped and loyal customers slowly turned away.